abogoyavlensky/docker/README.md

 make build cljstyle
 ```

-*Directory with image name should exist in repository.*
+*Directory with image name should exist in the repository.*

-### Publish new version of an image
+### Publish a new version of an image

-If you want publish or just don't want to separate building and publishing steps
+If you want to publish or just don't want to separate building and publishing steps
 you could simply run:

 ```shell
 make publish cljstyle
 ```

-And the version of an image you bumped will be builded and published to [Dockerhub](https://hub.docker.com/u/abogoyavlensky).
+And the version of an image you bumped will be built and published to [Dockerhub](https://hub.docker.com/u/abogoyavlensky).

 ## TODO

-- [ ] Add github action to automatically publish next version of changed image.
+- [ ] Add Github action to automatically publish a next version of a changed image.